MCFpy/mcf/docs/part_i.md

 ### Parameter tuning

 The program allows for a grid search over tree tuning parameters: (i) the number of variables drawn at each split, (ii) the alpha-regularity, and (iii) the minimum leaf size.
-In practical terms, for all combinations of  a forest is estimated fixing a random seed.
+In practical terms, for all possible combinations, a forest is estimated fixing a random seed.
 Remark: The finer the grid-search, the more forests are effectively estimated, which slows down computation time.
 To identify the best values from the grid-search, the program implements the *out-of-bag estimation* of the chosen objective.
 The forest, which performs best with respect to its out-of-bag value of its objective function is taken for further computations.

 |Argument | Description |
 |---------|-------------|